ellanetworks/core/docs/reference/metrics.md

 # Metrics

 Ella Core exposes a set of metrics that can be used to monitor the health of the system and the performance of the network.
-These metrics are exposed in Prometheus format.

 ## Default Go metrics